Gap Year Days 308 – 322

 On our final afternoon in Singapore we were wasting some time in a shopping mall, grabbing a coffee.
 It had been hot and steamy everyday we had been here, and this day it was 36 degrees and almost unbearable.
 I started to notice some strange noises, and wandered over to the doors.
 The heavens had opened and it was just bucketing down, like it can only do in the tropics.
 There was crazy thunder and lightning and everyone was dashing for cover.
 We crossed our fingers and hoped the rain would stop before we had to leave the shopping mall to pick up our bags and head to the airport.

-We were all headed to the airport at the same time.
+We were all headed to the airport at the same time as we left Malaysia.
 MacKenzie was getting on a flight to Adelaide, and we were flying out about two hours later to Europe.
 Two months in South East Asia was over!

 We have such a connection with Malaysia because of Simon’s family that we will always keep coming back.
 On top of his family, the food calls us.
 This will always be one of my favourite places.